alpaBuddhabhatti/PASSSUMMIT2022/readme.md

  Also Add secret to Key Vault for Azure SQL Database(Connection Key), Azure Storage Account(Access Key) and Azure Functions(Function Key)

- Also Make sure Data Factory has contributon access in Azure Storage Account.
+ Also Make sure Data Factory has Data contributon access in Azure Storage Account.

  Finally, make sure you have Container in Azure Storage Account and it has files.